 You have bacteria living in your gut.
 Sounds bad, but it's actually good.
 These are "friendly" bacteria that help keep bad bacteria and yeast from growing in your intestinal tract.
 They also help make vitamin K and keep your immune system functioning properly.

 Dysbiosis has been linked with disorders like yeast infections, irritable bowel syndrome and rheumatoid arthritis.
 A common cause of dysbiosis is antibiotic therapy.
-The antibiotics that you take for killing an infection will also kill the healthy bacteria in your digestive tract.
+The antibiotics that you take for killing an infection will also kill the healthy bacteria in your gut.

 Probiotics and Prebiotics

-Prebiotics mostly come from carbohydrate fibers called oligosaccharides.
-You don't digest them, so the oligosaccharides remain in the digestive tract where they stimulate the growth of beneficial bacteria.
+Prebiotics are non-digestible carbohydrates, such as oligosaccharides and fructo-oligosaccharides.
+They remain in the digestive tract where they stimulate the growth of beneficial bacteria.
 Sources of oligosaccharides include fruits, legumes, and whole grains.

 Fructo-oligosaccharides may be taken as a supplement or added to foods.